Architecture

 Settings Persistence

-Settings are stored in JSON and applied per-conversion:
+Settings are stored per-user session and applied per-conversion:

 Technology Stack